-- Cut into shapes: Remember my raspberry pistachio linzer cookies?
+- Cut into shapes: Remember my raspberry pistachio linzer cookies and caramel hazelnut linzer cookies?
 We’re cutting this gingerbread cookie dough the same way.
 Half will be whole cookies and half will have a festive shape in the center like a star or a Christmas tree.

 - Bake: Bake the whole cookies and “donut” cookies on separate baking sheets.
 (I call the cookies with the hole in the center donut cookies!)
 The donut cookies take a minute less because of their smaller surface area.

 - Dust half with confectioners sugar: Dust those donut cookies with a little snowfall in the form of confectioners’ sugar. 🙂

 - Fill with chocolate ganache: Spread your chocolate ganache on the underside of the whole cookies, then sandwich with a dusted donut cookie.

 These are almost too pretty to eat.
 (I said almost.)

 Remember when I told you that chocolate ganache is best with pure chocolate bars?
 Turns out that Baker’s Corner Semi-Sweet Morsels make an unbelievable ganache and you don’t need to chop them up beforehand.
 Pour 1/2 cup of warm heavy cream over 2/3 cup semi-sweet morsels.
 Let it sit for a couple minutes, then stir until thick and smooth.

 Foolproof and only 2 ingredients.